scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 2. Update the database configuration in `scalarLedgerConfiguration` and `schemaLoading` sections as specified in [Set up a database guide](./SetupAzureDatabase-1.md#Configure-Scalar-DL).

-3. Create the docker-registry secret for pulling the Scalar DL images from the GitHub registry.
+3. Create the docker-registry secret for pulling the Scalar DL images from the GitHub Packages.

    ```console
     $ kubectl create secret docker-registry reg-docker-secrets --docker-server=ghcr.io --docker-username=<github-username> --docker-password=<github-personal-access-token>